ogdmerlin/AWS-Cloud-Projects/Cafe-Website-With-S3/README.md

-Challenge Lab: Creating a Static Website for the Café
+Lab: Creating a Static Website for the Café
 ===================================================================

 In this lab, you will create a static website for a café using Amazon S3.